Saccharinity: finitely splitting lim-sup tree-forcings

 (2) Since $\Tmax$ is finitely splitting, ``$F$ is a front'' is equivalent to ``$F$ is a finite maximal antichain''. \end{proof}

-A finite antichain $A$ can be seen as an approximation of a tree: $A$ approximates $T$ means that $A$ is a front in $T$.
-If $A'$ is purely stronger than $A$, then $A'$ gives more information about the tree $T$ that is approximated (i.e.\ every tree approximated by $A'$ is also approximated by $A$).
+A finite antichain $A$ can be seen as an approximation to a tree: ``$A$ approximates $T$'' means that $A$ is a front in $T$.
+If $A'$ is purely stronger than $A$, then $A'$ gives more information about the tree $T$ that is approximated (i.e., every tree approximated by $A'$ is also approximated by $A$).
+And, informally, a stronger antichain approximates smaller (i.e., stronger) trees.

-We will usually identify a finite antichain $F$ and the corresponding finite tree $\Tcldn^F$. \begin{Def} \begin{itemize} \item A finite antichain $F$ is $n$-dense if $\Tcldn^F$ is $n$-dense.